 What You Can Give Your Dog for Arthritis Pain

 It is important to note that no medication or treatment should be attempted without first consulting a licensed veterinarian to be sure that it is safe and appropriate for your dog’s unique circumstances.
-Below are some of the commonly prescribed treatments for dogs with arthritis pain:
+Below are some of the commonly prescribed treatments for arthritis in dogs:

 Just as with human beings, dogs can also benefit from receiving supplements – a more natural remedy for dog arthritis – provided they are in the right dose, are safe for canine consumption, and do not interact with any other medications being ingested.
 For arthritis, some veterinarians may recommend Glucosamine and Chondroitin Sulfate supplements.